MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 1. Export the data and generate the compressed (zip) file.

-1. Use the Configuration Migration tool and select the option to import data into the target organization using the compressed file.
+1. Use the Configuration Migration tool and select the option to import data into the target environment using the compressed file.

 ## Migrate configuration for new capacity profiles